hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-05-how-to-get-started-with-hugo-with-no-programming-background.md

 In this age of informaiton, it's important to have your online presence.
 It not only helps others to know you more quickly; it also helps you to express yourself to, and share your experiences and knowledge with, the outside world.

 Note: All instructions below assume that you are using a Mac.
-If you are a Windowns or Linux user, you can still read this post but I don't guarantee that it will help you.
+If you are a Windows or Linux user, you can still read this post but I don't guarantee that it will help you.

 # WordPress or Hugo